White House eyes new climate change strategies in Biden bill

 Similarly, industrial steel, cement and aluminum plants could tap funds to beef up their use of greener sources, the official said.
 There would also be expanded home improvement tax credits.

-Biden is heading later this week to global summits including the U.N. climate change conference in Scotland and he wants a deal in hand as he hopes to reposition the U.S. as a world leader on the issue.
+Biden wants a deal in hand before he arrives in Scotland for the United Nations climate conference amid hopes to reposition the U.S. as a world leader on the issue.

-Democrats have been coalescing around an overall plan in Biden’s package that offers tax credits and spending to boost renewable power such as wind and solar and sharply increase the number of electric vehicles.
-Advocates think the plan, plus executive branch action such as a pending EPA rule to curb methane emissions, and action by states, should be enough to meet or nearly meet Biden’s goal to cut greenhouse gas emissions in half by 2030, compared with 2005 levels.